Manage application tokens

 Every token is assigned a role.
 The role determines the level of access an application has to Astra resources.

-Once you create a token, you can’t change the token’s assigned role.
+Once you create a token, you cannot change the token’s assigned role.
 However, if a token has a custom role, any future changes to that custom role’s permissions also apply to the token.
 This includes custom roles that you create as well as custom roles that Astra creates when you generate an application token for a database.

 Consider the following when choosing a role for a token: